greentic-ai/greentic-dev/docs/scaffolder.md

 ## FAQ

-**Why does `xtask validate` sometimes skip manifest exports?**
+**Why does `greentic-dev component validate` sometimes skip manifest exports?**
 Until the runtime bundles WASI Preview 2 shims, components that import `wasi:*` interfaces cannot be instantiated locally.
 The validator spots this case, prints a warning, and finishes without the runtime checks.

 **Can I regenerate WIT deps when Greentic interfaces upgrade?**
 Yes.
-Update the Greentic workspace to the new crate versions, rerun `cargo run -p xtask -- new-component ...` for a fresh scaffold, or manually re-vendor the directories and adjust `provider.toml`.
+Update the Greentic workspace to the new crate versions, rerun `greentic-dev component new ...` for a fresh scaffold, or manually re-vendor the directories and adjust `provider.toml`.

 **Where did the old `describe.rs` go?**
 The WASM component now exposes `describe` capabilities directly through `wit_bindgen` exports.
 The CLI runner prefers the schema that comes from the component artifact, so no extra stub is needed in the scaffold.